Soil animals: Soil megafauna

 Soil fossorial vertebrates are carnivorous, feeding on soil invertebrates (e.g. caecilians, moles), or herbivores, consuming roots, seeds and tubers (e.g. voles, pocket gophers).
 They disseminate seeds and spores by carrying them on their fur, scales or feathers or incorporating them in their feces after gut transit.
 Fossorial mammals contribute to disseminate mycorrhizal fungi when feeding on fruiting bodies, and facilitate seed germination in their excavated mounds, making them, beside and through their often reported influence on soil morphology, important agents of vegetation dynamics, giving them the rank of ecosystem engineers.

 Reproduction occurs through the search for sexual partners, using chemical communication within social groups, with an evolutionary link between group-living and fossoriality.
 Fossoriality among vertebrates is associated with appendage reduction, and has been considered as an evolutionary dead end in some groups like snakes.

 Often considered as pests by agriculturists, the disappearance of fossorial vertebrates from entire landscapes was considered as an ecological catastrophe, in particular in arid and semi-arid environments where they are often considered as keystone species for soil health.
-Special programmes for the reintroduction of endangered native species have been implemented in Australia.
+Special programs for the reintroduction of endangered native species have been implemented in Australia.